-The fund balance of the general fund increased \$32,430 during 2023.
-This is the result of grants and delinquent tax collections from the County exceeding expenditures.
+The fund balance of the general fund increased \$349,643 during 2019.
+This was the result of intergovernmental revenues from the 0.50% delinquent collection and contributions from the County exceeding expenditures for insurance, professional services, membership fees and software subscriptions.